Let me break it down...

 They're job is to get as many people the results on the box as possible.
 They're catering to the law of averages.
 What does that mean?
 It means so many things, including:

 - The dyes are hyper-pigmented: They shove as much color molecules in the tube as possible.
-That is why black box color is the devil.
+That is why black box color is difficult to remove.
 There is so much pigmentation in there that it will take multiple visits for me to get it all out.
 Trust me.
 I've done many color corrections from black box dye.

 - They don't know your color history: Color doesn't lift color.
 You can try to put a blonde box over your roots and that previous red in the hopes to be blonde all over but that's not going to happen.
 You'll have brassy roots and darker-red/brown/orange where that red was because NEW COLOR DOES NOT LIFT OUT (lighten) OLD COLOR.
 That is a law that even I can't break.
 I have to bring in the "big guns" to make it right.